Intro to Optimizing Mixer Design by Creating an App

-Future versions of the application will contain two-phase flow as well as data output for required impeller torque, flow number, and pumping capacity.
+Future versions of the app will contain two-phase flow as well as data output for required impeller torque, flow number, and pumping capacity.

-- Run the Mixer app now and start creating your own mixer design apps with COMSOL Multiphysics
+Run the Mixer app now for inspiration and start creating your own mixer design apps with COMSOL Multiphysics.

 Ekato® is a registered trademark of Ekato Holding GmBH.